alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-zero-to-hero.md

 ## A short presentation of the Grafana stack

-[The Grafana stack](https://grafana.com/oss/) aims to provide a tool which allows you to query, visualise, alert and explore all of your metrics.
+[The Grafana stack](https://grafana.com/oss/) aims at a tool which allows you to query, visualise, alert and explore all of your metrics.
 You can aggregate them through a [wide range of data sources](https://grafana.com/docs/grafana/latest/datasources/).
 With regard to the topic of this article,it will provide us all you need to collect logs, metrics and traces (and beyond) to monitor and understand the behaviour of your platforms.